webskel/dolphins7.skeleton/README.md

 ## About

-Twenty helps you manage and plan your open source projects with a standalone web application that's designed to run on localhost or within your local network.
-It is both easy to use, and easy to install.
+Twenty helps you plan your open source projects with a standalone web application that's designed to run on localhost or within your local network.

 ## Features

 * Provides a command-line utility to start / stop a web server.
 * Connect / disconnect a project from the command line.
 * Designed to work offline.
-Binds to `http://localhost:2020` by default.
-* Lightweight stack with Ruby and SQLite3 being the primary runtime dependencies.
+* Lightweight stack.
 * Easy to install, easy to use.
-* Optional: nginx support via an unix socket.

 ## Design